omeka/omeka-s-enduser/docs/sites/site_theme.md

   * **Inkwell** features a high contrast serif family for its typography, as well as sunny yellow accents.
 * **Navigation layouts:** Global navigation can display as a **horizontal top bar with optional dropdown menus** or a **left vertical column**.
 * **Show Top Navigation Child Pages:** Toggle display of child pages within the main navigation.
 If unchecked, only the top-level navigation will display.
-* **Layout for Browse Pages:** Select how to display items within their browse views.
-  * **Grid**: Items are organized into rows and columns.
-This is recommended for items that prominently feature images.
-  * **List**: Items are stacked into a single column.
-  * **Toggle (default: grid):** Site visitors can choose to display the browse views as grids or lists, and grids are the default.
-  * **Toggle (default: list):** Site visitors can choose to display the browse views as grids or lists, and lists are the default.
 * **Layout for Show Pages:** Resource metadata can show display as **stacked** with properties as headings above their values, or **inline** with properties as headings inline with their values.
 * **Truncate Body Property:** Set how much of the [browse body property]( ) displays on the browse page.
 You can:
 	* **Show full value** which displays all of the property text.